jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ## Tales of the Crypt
 - At the back of the crypt a statue with a coin is being held face down looking over the resting places of the elders.
 - After a drawn out discussion the undead have broken into the Temple.
-In a haste Clara flips coin over and a path is revealed behind the statue.
+In a haste, Clara flips the coin over and a path is revealed behind the statue.
-- Get our marching order and go down the opened path to try and escape with us leading the pack and Clara and the children closely behind.
+- We get our marching order and go down the opened path to try and escape with the party leading the pack and Clara and the rest of the children closely behind.

 ### Charlie Kelly: King of the Rats
 - Freya having the highest AC bravely goes first into the darkness while swarms of rats attack her with a vengeance.
-- After hitting one swarm it fleas into a mouth that opens up allowing the hurt swarm to enter consuming them.
+- After hitting one swarm in it's whiskers they flee into a mouth that opens up down the path allowing the hurt swarm to be consumed.
-- Skógur takes bathroom break in the corner and several swarms of rats start to attack and attach themselves to us.
+- Skógur takes bathroom break in the corner and several swarms of rats start to attack and attach themselves to several party members.
 - The Monks take to the [Hamboning method](https://www.youtube.com/watch?v=QJF3pAFzOwY&t=25s) to get rats off of us which works!

 ### 50 Dead Rats on the Floor, A Mouth and No Idea What to Do